thshafi170/elephant/README.md

 1. You need: `elephant`
 2. ... a provider
-3. something to make unix socket calls with
+3. something to make unix socket calls with (or use `elephant query/activate` for testing)

 ```
 mkdir ~/.config/elephant